theroboticsbook/theroboticsbook/source/index.md

 For those interested, *The Robotics Book* will also be available in paperback.
 This edition will be for purchase, due to the cost of paper, ink, and binding.
 However, the cost of the paperback edition will be *only the cost of materials, printing, binding, and shipping*, as necessary.

+## License

+All content in *The Robotics Book*, unless otherwise specified, is licensed under the [Creative Commons Attribution-ShareAlike-NonCommercial](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+In summary, any reader may use this text for any non-commercial purpose if he or she provides appropriate attribution.
+Furthermore, any reader may, if he or she desires, create a derivative work of this text, under the condition that the derivative work is licensed under the same license as this text.

 ## Generative AI Statement

 In light of the changing social and technological landscape associated with the advancements and widespread usage of generative AI technologies, a statement on the use of generative AI in preparation of this text is printed on the dedication page of the text, inside the front cover.
 We reproduce this statement here.